HKati/pulse-release-gates-0.1/docs/PULSE_paradox_math_v0_intro.md

 Interpretation:

-- run_021 lives in a comfortable, EPF-aligned regime (green),
+run_021 lives in a comfortable, EPF-aligned regime (green),

-- run_022 shows a noticeable but unresolved tension (yellow),
+run_022 shows a noticeable but unresolved tension (yellow),

-- run_023 resolves strongly in favour of ¬A, i.e. policy over EPF (red).
+run_023 resolves strongly in favour of ¬A, i.e. policy over EPF (red).

 In the paradox-history views this shows up as:

-- zone histograms shifting mass from green → yellow → red on this axis,
+zone histograms shifting mass from green → yellow → red on this axis,

-- tension histograms developing a tail in the 0.7–0.8 range,
+tension histograms developing a tail in the 0.7–0.8 range,

-- epf_field_vs_policy_field appearing more often among dominant_axes.
+`epf_field_vs_policy_field` appearing more often among `dominant_axes`.

 When combined with EPF and instability signals:

-- EPF L creeping above 1.0,
+EPF L creeping above 1.0,

-- instability remaining moderate,
+instability remaining moderate,

-- but delta_curvature increasing,
+but `delta_curvature` increasing,

-the dashboard can highlight states that are numerically “good” but conceptually unstably good on this axis:
+the dashboard can highlight states that are numerically “good” but conceptually **unstably good** on this axis:

-- paradox tension is high,
+paradox tension is high,

-- the EPF field is bending,
+the EPF field is bending,

-- and the decision trace can mark these runs with a stability_tag such as "unstably_good".
+and the decision trace can mark these runs with a `stability_tag` such as `"unstably_good"`.

 This worked example illustrates how a single axis can provide a narrative thread across multiple runs, and how paradox, EPF and delta-curvature metrics reinforce each other.